Intsights/sergeant/docs/worker/handlers/on_max_retries.md

 ) -> None
 ```

-The following use cases are possible:
+Possible use cases include:

-- Fire a logging event
+- Send a log message
-- Implement a metrics collector.
+- Create a metrics collector